Laharah/mm_extract_playlists/README.md

 # extractPlaylists
-Extract playlists from MediaMonkey database.
+Extract playlists from MediaMonkey database from the command line.

 **NOTE: Does not currently support auto-playlists.**